Skip to main content

 Merwin Hulbert

-While not as well-known as other Old West guns, the Merwin Hulbert revolver line offered some of the finest and most innovative firearms of the era.
+While not as well-known as other Old West revolvers, the Merwin Hulbert revolver line offered some of the finest and most innovative firearms of the era.
 Defining features of the Merwin Hulbert revolver series included a twist-open barrel design and unique extraction system, more affordable nickel-plating compared to its competitors, and a beak-shaped “skull crusher” butt on select models that served as an efficient backup weapon.

 Double Barrel Hammer Shotgun